Explorer

 Construction

 A 3:5 ratio.
-Four horizontal bands of blue, white, green, and yellow, with a red vertical band in the center.
+Four horizontal bands of blue, white, green, and yellow, intersected by a vertical red band.
 A yellow star is in the upper hoist.

 Capital